Solaireis/CWC-Application-Security-Project/Tasks.md

 ### Security Misconfiguration

 #### Plan:
-- Secret key to be dynamic and secure everytime the server starts
 - Check if there's unnecessary features
 - Showing too detailed error messages (such as in login pages)
 - Check vulnerabilities in dependencies used